 At the Ingram School of Nursing, dedicated clinical and university-based faculty members are accomplished leaders in the fields of research, clinical practice and education.
-This section offers a brief overview of current research projects associated with the Ingram School of Nursing.

 "The twenty-first century is a very exciting era for nursing research in Canada.
 The information age is revolutionizing the ways nurses teach, practice and conduct research.
 Current nursing research agendas are more dynamic, more responsive to social and health care delivery developments, and more accessible to other health researchers, research users, funding agencies and the public.